getfem/getfem/doc/sphinx/source/project/femdesc.rst

-To be used by the finite element description, a shape function type must be able to be evaluated on a point (``a = F.eval(pt)``, where ``pt`` is a ``base_node``) and must have a method to compute the derivtive with respect to the ith variable (``F.derivative(i)``).
+To be used by the finite element description, a shape function type must be able to be evaluated on a point (``a = F.eval(pt)``, where ``pt`` is a ``base_node``) and must have a method to compute the derivative with respect to the ith variable (``F.derivative(i)``).

 For the moment, only polynomials and piecewise polynomials are defined in the